 Users can create more than one care plan.
-The CareClinic program has an option to share plans with your friends, families and health care team.
+The CareClinic program has the option to share plans with your friends, families and healthcare team.
 There are options in ‘My care team’ to add caregivers or dependents.
 Adding the caregiver will automatically share your reports as well as the care plan with them.
 People managing a relative with hyper mania could take care of the patient better with such a feature.

 No one loves their life uncertain and so do adults and children with attention impairment.
 The life of ADHD patients and their families could get difficult at times.
 With this digital self-care program, get the best of health care from anywhere.
 Your loved ones would like their life to get organized and planned with CareClinic as the best planner for ADHD.